GIScience/gis-training-resource-center/content/Module_7/en_module_7_mdg_aa_ex_2.md

 ::::

-# Exercise 2: Automation of Exposed Population Estimation – Aina's Model
+# Exercise 2: Automation of Exposed Population Estimation – Aina's Model <a id="exercise-2-automation-of-exposed-population-estimation-ainas-model"></a>

-## Characteristics of the exercise
+## Characteristics of the exercise <a id="characteristics-of-the-exercise"></a>

 ::::{grid} 2
 :::{grid-item-card}